iusamaaziz/DonationBox/README.md

 ### Testing via ApiGateway

-Once all services are running, you can also test the entire system through the ApiGateway:
+Once services are running via Aspire, you can test the entire system through the ApiGateway (service discovery will automatically route to the correct endpoints):

+#### Testing with Aspire Service Discovery

 #### Gateway Health Check
 ```bash